 When is Acure a safer bet?

-Whether you’re using a low-end or high-end conventional shampoo, Acure will be a far safer option for you.
+Whether you’re using a low-end or high-end conventional shampoo, Acure will be a much safer option for you.

 It may also be much cleaner than other naturally skewed shampoos.
 Just compare labels.
 The fewer chemicals and the lower they rank in the formula list, the better.

-Acure is a safer alternative to these “natural” bands:
+Acure is a safer alternative to these “natural” brands:

 - Nature’s Gate